What is liposuction?

 The best candidates for liposuction are men and women who have focalised areas of subcutaneous fat they would like to remove.
 Prime candidates have likely achieved a healthy, stable weight and are in relatively good health.
 Good skin elasticity will also enhance the results of your liposuction procedure since this permits the skin to conform more closely to the new body contour.
 Because we offer different techniques at Melbourne Institute of Plastic Surgery, we can treat both soft and fibrous fat tissue, allowing nearly all our patients to achieve the results they want.

 What results will I expect?

-Liposuction aims to improve body contour so that you can wear the clothing you prefer and feel more confident in your shape.
-It’s important to have realistic expectations for what liposuction can achieve.
-Liposuction reduces the number of fat cells in the area but cannot remove cellulite and stretch marks.
+Liposuction aims to improve your body contour so that you can look and feel more confident in your appearance and more comfortable in your clothing.
+It is essential to have realistic expectations of what liposuction can – and cannot – do for you.
+Liposuction is not a weight reduction procedure and is usually recommended for patients who have achieved close to their target weight on the scale.
+It will reduce the number of fat cells in the treatment area, but it will not eliminate cellulite or stretch marks.

 What’s the first step to take?

 During your first consultation at Melbourne Institute of Plastic Surgery, you and your specialist plastic surgeon will discuss your aesthetic goals, the expectations you have, questions about the procedure, medical history and medications you are currently taking.
 Your surgeon will examine you to ensure you are suited to the procedure and take photos to use for comparison after surgery.
 Our staff will provide ample information to ensure you are confident in your choice to move forward with the procedure.
 You are always welcome to schedule a second consultation if you have additional concerns or questions you would like to address.

 How do I prepare for surgery?